Murder of Tina Satchwell: Closing statements

 Addressing the jury, prosecuting counsel Gerardine Small denounced Satchwell's account of how Tina had died as implausible and self-serving, pointing out the many lies he had told before her body was discovered in the shallow grave he had dug for her.
 Small S.C. also highlighted the email sent to a charity on the day of her death hinting that Tina might walk out on him, which she dismissed as a calculated attempt at creating a digital footprint that he could rely on if her body was ever discovered in the future.
 Defence counsel Brendan Grehan told the jury that the prosecution had not presented evidence that proved Satchwell had intended to kill or cause serious injury to Tina, urging them to consider finding him guilty of manslaughter instead.
 Presiding judge, Justice Paul McDermott, told the jury to assess the case in a very careful and clinical way, and that their verdict must only be in accordance with the evidence presented in court.

 After Justice McDermott had finished instructing the jury, Satchwell instructed his lawyers to seek the jury's discharge, asserting that the judge had placed more emphasis on the prosecution's evidence rather than offering a balanced view of both sides of the argument.
 The judge rejected this accusation of bias and rejected the defense application; however, Justice McDermott did give the jury further directions regarding certain aspects highlighted by Satchwell's legal team.

 Verdict and sentencing

 On 30 May 2025, after more than nine hours of jury deliberations over four days, Richard Satchwell was unanimously found guilty of the murder of Tina Satchwell.
 Satchwell showed no emotion as the verdict was announced; he was later sentenced to the mandatory penalty of life in prison.
 Satchwell appealed his conviction but it is not expected to be heard before 2027.

 Post trial

 In early June 2025, Garda Commissioner Drew Harris stated that a review of the investigation into Tina Satchwell's murder would be carried out.

-A book published in late 2025 accused Satchwell of conducting coercive control over his much-younger wife for a period of over thirty years.
+A book published in late 2025 accused Satchwell of conducting coercive control over his wife for a period of over thirty years.